 Here are our five (5) picks of superfoods to help fight off stress!

-Avocados are rich in stress-relieving B vitamins and heart-healthy monosaturated fat (such as omega-3 fatty acids) vitamin C, vitamin B6, and fibre — these vital vitamins may help to lessen anxiety, boost concentration, and improve mood.
+Avocados are rich in stress-relieving B vitamins and heart-healthy monosaturated fat (such as omega-3 fatty acids) vitamin C, vitamin B6, and fiber — these vital vitamins may help to lessen anxiety, boost concentration, and improve mood.

 Potassium is known to naturally help lower blood pressure, and improve heart health, and avocados contain worthy amounts of this mineral.